bazaarvoice/dropwizard-caching-bundle/README.md

         readOnly: Boolean    # True to only read from the cache, but not update.
 Default false.
 ```

+#### Memcached Requirements

+The memcached server must support the memcached binary protocol.

+#### Keys

+Memcached limits keys to 250 bytes.
+If the key is longer than 250 bytes, the memcached store will
+hash the original key, truncate the key, and append the hash.

 # TODO

 ## Short Term